6 UNFORGETTABLE DAY TRIPS FROM DARWIN

-After you have spent a couple of days exploring Darwin city, we suggest you set aside some time and choose one of these best day trips from Darwin, to experience more of the top end magic.
+After spending a couple of days exploring Darwin city, we suggest you set aside some time and choose one of these best day trips from Darwin to experience more of the top-end magic.

 Darwin isn’t exactly on the radar of most travellers.
-Yet people who want to experience the best that Australia has to offer usually end up there.
-That’s because Darwin is the gateway to the Northern Territory and all the stark, ancient landscapes that the state has to offer.
+Yet, people who want to experience the best that Australia has to offer usually end up there.
+That’s because Darwin is the gateway to the Northern Territory and all the stark, ancient landscapes that the state offers.

-So either rent a car or check out one of the recommended tours below and see more of the north on your visit.
+So rent a car or check out one of the recommended tours below and see more on your visit.

 Kakadu National Park